iamscottcox/future-state-management-demo/notes.md

 * Theming via .scss stylesheets
   * No JSON object spreading.
 * Janky import syntax.
 You import a folder and deconstruct into `const`s.
 Alternatively you can `import` from `antd/dist/*`
+* Bad support for TypeScript.
+Requires an import to an extraneous dependency to access Menu event interfaces.